amsword/amsword.github.io/_posts/2021-12-21-How-To-Implement-Image-Text-Contrastive-loss-Correctly-in-Pytorch.md

 individually on each GPU.

 ## Conclusion
-At the first glance, the image-text contrastive loss should be easy to implement.
-However, there are lots of details to make it right, and the most important could be the last one: scale it up by the number of GPUs.
-To make it easy to use, here is the [code](https://github.com/amsword/itc) and you can apply it
+To make it easy to use, here is the [code](https://github.com/amsword/image_text_contrastive) and you can apply it

 1. Install it by
 ```bash